 Like all OLED TVs, the LG C9 has outstanding wide viewing angles.
 The brightness and black levels are good even at extremely wide viewing angles, better than LED TVs.
 Unfortunately, colors shift and lose accuracy at moderate angles, worse than the Sony Z9F and the Samsung Q90R, which use VA panels and a special viewing angle filter.

-The C9 has outstanding reflection handling, very similar to last year's C8.
+The LG OLED C9 has outstanding reflection handling, very similar to last year's C8.
 Like many high-end TVs, the anti-reflective coating adds a slight purple tint.
-There should be no issues using the C9 in a bright room, but if you have a lot of windows it might not be bright enough to completely overcome glare.
+There should be no issues using the TV in a bright room, but if you have a lot of windows it might not be bright enough to completely overcome glare.

 Overall, it follows the gamma target well, but some near-black details are crushed.
 This can be seen in the spike at the beginning of this higher resolution gamma plot.
 Increasing the Brightness setting does help compensate for this a bit, but doesn't completely correct it.

-After calibration, the C9 has nearly perfect accuracy.
+After calibration, the LG OLED C9 has nearly perfect accuracy.
 The white balance dE and color accuracy are both extremely good, and any remaining inaccuracies are completely unnoticeable.

-The C9 features an auto-calibration feature.
+The TV features an auto-calibration feature.
 This feature still requires a licensed copy of CalMAN, and a colorimeter.

 You can see our recommended settings here.